Challenger Tenis Club Argentino

-The Challenger AAT de Tenis Club Argentino was a professional tennis tournament played on clay courts.
-It was part of the Association of Tennis Professionals (ATP) Challenger Tour.
-It was held in Buenos Aires, Argentina, since 2022 until 2024.
-The tournament was originally scheduled to be held in Villa Allende but was moved to Buenos Aires due to operational issues at the venue in Villa Allende.
+The Challenger AAT de Tenis Club Argentino (TCA) is a professional tennis tournament played on clay courts.
+It is part of the Association of Tennis Professionals (ATP) Challenger Tour.
+It has been held in Buenos Aires, Argentina, since 2022.
+The tournament was originally scheduled to be held in Villa Allende but was moved to Buenos Aires at the Tenis Club Argentino, due to operational issues at the venue in Villa Allende.